USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixF_elmo_output.md

 - ELMO functionality will be critical in the future for applications like ISAM where there is a large runtime and storage penalty for outputting raw species concentrations for every emission source.
 This capacity is under development for CMAQv5.4.1.

 - New parameters are available that were not before like N10, N20, N40 and N100, the number of particles above 10, 20, 40 and 100 nm in diameter.
-AOD and extinction at 550 nm have also been supported as options; these were previously only available on the photlysis diagnostic file.
+AOD and extinction at 550 nm have also been supported as options; these were previously only available on the photolysis diagnostic file.

 - Keywords are available (see section F.4) to select groups of variables of interest.